hyrise/hyrise/CONTRIBUTING.md

 # Pull Requests
 ## Opening PRs
 * When you submit a non-trivial PR, include the results of benchmark_all.sh.
-  * These help in understanding potential performance changes as well as document potential changes to the compilation costs.
+  * These results help in understanding potential performance changes as well as document potential changes to the compilation costs.
   * We do not do this automatically as the CI server is not sufficiently isolated and the performance results would vary.
 Similarly, your personal laptop is likely to produce unreliable results.
 * If your PR is related to an existing issue, reference it in the PR's description (e.g., `fixes #123` or `refs #123`).
 * If you are not a member of the Hyrise organization, your PR will not be built by our CI server.
 Contact a maintainer for this.
 They can add you to the organization or manually trigger builds from within Jenkins.
-* For your PR to be merged, it must pass the FullCI run.
-Set the FullCI tag in Github before committing to trigger the complete (but more expensive!) run.
+* For your PR to be merged, it must pass a FullCI run.
+Set the FullCI tag in GitHub before committing to trigger the complete (but more expensive!) run.
 * When merging your PR, copy your PR description (excluding the benchmark results) into the commit message.
 The commit message of the squash merge should NOT contain the individual commit messages from your branch.